How to Choose a Kayak Trolling Motor Battery? Lithium VS. Lead acid

 Weight:

-Ampere-hour value:
+Ampere-hour rating:

 Size and portability: